Is Vaping Bad For You?

 Today, no cases of death related to vaping have been found in Europe

 Another fact to consider is that vaping was born around 2003 and has been a known and widespread practice for at least ten years.
 Today, no cases of death related to vaping have been found in Europe.
-Despite all the advantages of this, they are still trying to end a market that has drastically reduced the consumption of traditional tobacco, which we remember is a proven cause of thousands of deaths a year worldwide.
+Despite all the advantages of this, they are still trying to end a market that has drastically reduced the consumption of traditional tobacco, which we remember is a proven cause of thousands of diseases and deaths a year worldwide.

 In Europe, all products related to electronic cigarettes are regulated by safety regulations, in addition to a multitude of controls that ensure that the products meet the appropriate sanitary standards and have been tested in laboratories.